Fate of false vacuum in non-perturbative regimes: Gravity effects: Correlation functions and effective potential in scalar field theory

 \section{Correlation functions and effective potential in scalar field theory}

-When considering a Lorentzian spacetime, we work in the the mostly minus signature $(+,-,-,-)$, as in this section.
-Since we are interested in solutions interpolating inequivalent vacua in the quantum theory, we will later move to Euclidean signature $(+,+,+,+)$.
+When considering a Lorentzian spacetime, we work with the signature $(+,-,-,-)$, as in this section.
+Since we are interested in solutions interpolating nonequivalent vacua in the quantum theory, we will later move to the Euclidean signature $(+,+,+,+)$.